sjg20/u-boot-concept/doc/develop/trace.rst

 limit of the trace buffer size you have specified.
 Once that is exhausted no more data will be collected.

-Collecting trace data has an affect on execution time/performance.
+Collecting trace data affects execution time and performance.
 You will notice this particularly with trivial functions - the overhead of recording their execution may even exceed their normal execution time.
 In practice this doesn't matter much so long as you are aware of the effect.
-Once you have done your optimizations, turn off tracing before doing end-to-end timing.
+Once you have done your optimizations, turn off tracing before doing end-to-end timing using bootstage.

 The best time to start tracing is right at the beginning of U-Boot.
 The best time to stop tracing is right at the end.
 In practice it is hard